 Indemnification; Limitation of Liability.
-You agree to indemnify, defend and hold Your Institution, Stable, Sending Institution, Settlement Bank, Custodian and the Receiving Institutions (and their respective affiliates) harmless from all actions, claims, liabilities, losses, costs, attorneys’ fees, and damages associated with their compliance with any process that such party believes reasonably and in good faith to be valid.
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL YOUR INSTITUTION OR STABLE (OR THEIR RESPECTIVE AFFILIATES) BE LIABLE TO YOU OR ANY OTHER PERSON FOR (A) ANY LOSS OR DAMAGE INCURRED OR ALLEGEDLY INCURRED IN CONNECTION WITH THE PROGRAM OR UNDER THESE CUSTOMER T&CS ARISING, DIRECTLY OR INDIRECTLY FROM, (I) YOUR NEGLIGENCE, (II) ANY FORCE MAJEURE EVENT, (III) THE FINANCIAL CONDITION OF THE SETTLEMENT BANK OR ANY RECEIVING INSTITUTION OR THE ACCURACY OF ANY PUBLICLY AVAILABLE INFORMATION ABOUT THE SETTLEMENT BANK OR A RECEIVING INSTITUTION, OR (IV) ANY DELAY IN INSURANCE PAYMENT BY THE FDIC.
+You agree to indemnify, defend and hold Your Institution, R&T, Sending Institution, Settlement Bank, Custodian and the Receiving Institutions (and their respective affiliates) harmless from all actions, claims, liabilities, losses, costs, attorneys’ fees, and damages associated with their compliance with any process that such party believes reasonably and in good faith to be valid.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL YOUR INSTITUTION OR R&T (OR THEIR RESPECTIVE AFFILIATES) BE LIABLE TO YOU OR ANY OTHER PERSON FOR (A) ANY LOSS OR DAMAGE INCURRED OR ALLEGEDLY INCURRED IN CONNECTION WITH THE PROGRAM OR UNDER THESE CUSTOMER T&CS ARISING, DIRECTLY OR INDIRECTLY FROM, (I) YOUR NEGLIGENCE, (II) ANY FORCE MAJEURE EVENT, (III) THE FINANCIAL CONDITION OF THE SETTLEMENT BANK OR ANY RECEIVING INSTITUTION OR THE ACCURACY OF ANY PUBLICLY AVAILABLE INFORMATION ABOUT THE SETTLEMENT BANK OR A RECEIVING INSTITUTION, OR (IV) ANY DELAY IN INSURANCE PAYMENT BY THE FDIC.
 WITHOUT LIMITING THE FOREGOING, YOUR INSTITUTION (AND ITS AFFILIATES) WILL NOT BE LIABLE FOR ANY INDIRECT, CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL OR PUNITIVE LOSSES OR DAMAGES OF ANY KIND OR NATURE, WHETHER SUCH LIABILITY IS ASSERTED ON THE BASIS OF CONTRACT, TORT (INCLUDING NEGLIGENCE OR STRICT LIABILITY) OR OTHERWISE, INCLUDING WITHOUT LIMITATION, LOSS OF PROFITS, GOODWILL OR BUSINESS INTERRUPTION.
 ANY DIRECT DAMAGES THAT CANNOT BE EXCLUDED BY APPLICABLE LAW SHALL, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, BE LIMITED TO THOSE CAUSED ONLY BY YOUR INSTITUTION’S GROSS NEGLIGENCE, FRAUD OR WILFUL MISCONDUCT.
-IN ADDITION, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL STABLE, SETTLEMENT BANK, CUSTODIAN OR ANY RECEIVING INSTITUTION (OR ANY OF THE FOREGOING PARTIES’ RESPECTIVE AFFILIATES) BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY LOSSES OR DAMAGES (DIRECT, INDIRECT, CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL OR PUNITIVE OF ANY KIND OR NATURE, WHETHER SUCH LOSSES OR DAMAGES ARE ASSERTED ON THE BASIS OF CONTRACT, TORT (INCLUDING NEGLIGENCE OR STRICT LIABILITY) OR OTHERWISE, INCLUDING WITHOUT LIMITATION, LOSS OF PROFITS, GOODWILL OR BUSINESS INTERRUPTION) FOR ANY REASON.
+IN ADDITION, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL R&T, SETTLEMENT BANK, CUSTODIAN OR ANY RECEIVING INSTITUTION (OR ANY OF THE FOREGOING PARTIES’ RESPECTIVE AFFILIATES) BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY LOSSES OR DAMAGES (DIRECT, INDIRECT, CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL OR PUNITIVE OF ANY KIND OR NATURE, WHETHER SUCH LOSSES OR DAMAGES ARE ASSERTED ON THE BASIS OF CONTRACT, TORT (INCLUDING NEGLIGENCE OR STRICT LIABILITY) OR OTHERWISE, INCLUDING WITHOUT LIMITATION, LOSS OF PROFITS, GOODWILL OR BUSINESS INTERRUPTION) FOR ANY REASON.

 General PROVISIONS

 Force Majeure Events and Ordinary Care.
-Any failure by Your Institution, Stable, Sending Institution, Settlement Bank, Custodian, or any Receiving Institution to act, or any delay by such party beyond time limits prescribed by law or permitted by these Customer T&Cs, is excused if caused by your negligence or by any failure or interruption of electronic or mechanical equipment, power, communication systems or lines, telephone or other connections, suspension of payments or payment systems by a financial institution, government restrictions, earthquake, flood, severe or extraordinary weather conditions, natural disasters or other acts of God, fire, acts of war, terrorist attacks, pandemic, insurrection, riot, strikes, labor disputes or similar problems, accidents, actions of government, emergency conditions or other circumstances beyond the reasonable control of such party (any such event, a “Force Majeure Event”).
-You agree that any act or omission by Your Institution, Stable, Sending Institution, Settlement Bank, Custodian, or any Receiving Institution in reliance upon or in accordance with any provision of the Uniform Commercial Code as adopted in New York, any rule or regulation of the State of New York, the Federal Reserve or FDIC, or a federal agency having jurisdiction over such party shall constitute ordinary care.
+Any failure by Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank, Custodian, or any Receiving Institution to act, or any delay by such party beyond time limits prescribed by law or permitted by these Customer T&Cs, is excused if caused by your negligence or by any failure or interruption of electronic or mechanical equipment, power, communication systems or lines, telephone or other connections, suspension of payments or payment systems by a financial institution, government restrictions, earthquake, flood, severe or extraordinary weather conditions, natural disasters or other acts of God, fire, acts of war, terrorist attacks, pandemic, insurrection, riot, strikes, labor disputes or similar problems, accidents, actions of government, emergency conditions or other circumstances beyond the reasonable control of such party (any such event, a “Force Majeure Event”).
+You agree that any act or omission by Your Institution, R&T or its affiliates, Sending Institution, Settlement Bank, Custodian, or any Receiving Institution in reliance upon or in accordance with any provision of the Uniform Commercial Code as adopted in New York, any rule or regulation of the State of New York, the Federal Reserve or FDIC, or a federal agency having jurisdiction over such party shall constitute ordinary care.

 Days of Operation.
 The Program is designed to operate on all days that are Business Days, subject to the terms and conditions in these Customer T&Cs, including any Force Majeure Event.